TEPR projects: Taxes and incentives

-Taxation, charges and incentives can be used to improve the environmental performance of transport in many different ways.
-In the UK, annual road taxes (also known as vehicle excise duty or VED) and company car tax (also known as the company car benefit in kind scale charge) are based on a car’s CO2 emissions in order to encourage the purchase and use of low emission cars.
+Taxation and incentives can be used to improve the environmental performance of transport in many different ways.
+In the UK, a car’s first year road tax (also known as vehicle excise duty or VED) and company car tax (also known as the company car benefit in kind scale charge) are based on a car’s CO2 emissions.
+This aims to encourage the purchase and use of low emission cars.

 TEPR has worked on various reports on the use of taxes and incentives to encourage low carbon and cleaner transport: